ubc-lib-geo/Data-Normalization-Classification/index.md

 # Learning Outcomes
 1) Investigate how data normalization impacts the way we perceive patterns in a dataset.
-  * Data normalization, is the process of scaling (AKA normalizing) one variable by another.

 2) Look at different data classification methods and how they impact the way we perceive patterns in a dataset.
+3) See an example of how Open Source GIS can be applied to social justice issues.

+# Definitions
+**Data normalization:** The process of scaling one variable by another.
+Normalization alows us to highlight patterns in one variable that may be masked that varibles correlation with another.

-  * Classifying data simplifies it so it is easier to interpret, but the classification method can have a drastic impact on how we interpret the data.
+**Data Classification** Methods of grouping data into smaller numbers of classes so they are easier to interpret.
+The choice of classification method can have a drastic impact on how we percieve a data set and should be carefuly considered.

+**Open Source GIS** GIS tools and software that are freely availble online.
+Open source technology is more accessible than proprietary tools like ArcPro, making them useful tools for individuals and organizations that lack the resources of large institutions like UBC.

 # Poll Questions: